petermekhaeil/til/learnings/rename-aws-lightsail-instance.md

 # Rename an AWS Lightsail instance

 AWS Lightsail does not have an option to rename instances.
-This can be done by creating a snapshot of the existing instance and then creating a new instance from that snapshot.
+However, you can create a new instance from a snapshot and give it the desired name.

 ## Create a snapshot of the existing instance